 Summer Brown LMFT

-I’m a licensed Marriage and Family Therapist practicing in Vancouver Washington and online.
+I’m a licensed Marriage and Family Therapist currently living in Nashville, TN.
+I am Prespeciality Student at Vanderbilt University School of Nursing in Nashville, TN.
+Summer is pursuing a Psychiatric Mental Health Nurse Practitioner Degree.
 I identify as a Fat, Queer, Black Woman.
 I provide therapy and supervision with an Intersectional-Feminist perspective.
 Additionally I am Sex and Body Positive and support healthy relationships in all their forms.

 All relationship styles are welcome.